Arbitration Attorneys in Columbus

 - You may choose to not be in the same room as the other party

-- The decision is left completely to you and the other person
+- The decision is left completely to you and your spouse instead of to a judge

 - There is no such thing as a winner or loser in mediation